 Discussing male infertility is often an effective way to rule out underlying health issues or pinpoint a reason for the problem.

-Around 15 percent of couples may have trouble having a child.
-Approximately 40–50% is due to “male factor” infertility and as many as 2% of all men will exhibit suboptimal sperm parameters.
+Around 15% of couples may have trouble having a child.
+Approximately 40–50% of these cases are due to “male factor” infertility and as many as 2% of all men will exhibit suboptimal sperm parameters.

 - From chronic conditions and abnormalities with important structures to issues linked to lifestyle habits, there are many reasons why a man’s sperm count might be low.